kenza12/Projet12/README.md

 # EpicEvents

-This project involves setting up a MySQL database for a CRM application using SQLAlchemy in Python.
-The project includes scripts for creating the database, importing the necessary schema, and managing user authentication via JWT tokens
+EpicEvents is a CRM (Customer Relationship Management) application designed to manage clients, contracts, and events for a company.
+The application uses a MySQL database for data storage and SQLAlchemy in Python for database interactions.
+It includes features for creating and managing clients, contracts, and events, along with user authentication via JWT tokens.

 ## Prerequisites